tmenguy/ha-solcast-solar/README.md

 When calculating dampening using an automation it may be beneficial to use un-dampened forecast values as input.

 This is possible by using the action `solcast_solar.query_forecast_data`, and including `undampened: true` in the parameters.
-If using granular dampening then the site may also be included in the action parameters:
+The site may also be included in the action parameters if a breakdown is desired.

 ```
 action: solcast_solar.query_forecast_data